Employee charged after recording device found in bathroom at Lahey Hospital

-BURLINGTON, Mass.
-(WHDH) – An employee at Lahey Hospital in Burlington was fired after hospital officials said a recording device was recently found in a restroom.
+BURLINGTON, MA (WHDH) - An employee at Lahey Hospital in Burlington was fired after hospital officials said a recording device was recently found in a restroom.

 A Lahey Hospital spokesperson said during a routine cleaning, a “pen that included a small recording device” was found inside an employee restroom on March 29.
-The hospital staff was able to identify the employee and the Burlington Police Department was called in.
+The hospital staff identified the employee and called in the Burlington Police Department.

 Multiple people were filmed in a state of undress while using the restroom, according to police.
 Officials said the hospital was thoroughly searched and that no additional devices were found.